 When the Campaign was announced in April 2019, there were 654 UNC employees who self-identified as having a disability.
 Since the Campaign launch, EOC has passed along information at a number of meetings and trainings with varying offices and departments on campus, sent mass emails, and has provided information at tabling events.
 Through those efforts, we saw the number increase to 868 employees who self-identified by October 2019.

 If you have questions regarding the Campaign, please look at the FAQ’s listed below.
-If you have additional questions, contact EOC Associate Director/ADA Coordinator Elizabeth Hall.
+If you have additional questions, contact the Director of Equal Opportunity and ADA Coordinator, Tiffany Bailey.

 What is the Count Me In Campaign and what do you hope to accomplish by it?